-The increase in research and development expense in fiscal 2010 was principally due to an increase of \$15.0 million for personnel-related expenses.
-We expect that research and development expense will continue to increase in absolute dollars in the first quarter of 2011.
+The increase in research and development expense in fiscal 2011 was primarily due to (a) an increase of \$8.6 million for personnel-related expenses, including \$1.6 million for one-time personnel costs associated with the acquisition of Spectra Linear, (b) an increase of \$2.3 million for amortization of intangible assets, and (c) \$1.0 million for the impairment of intangible assets.
+We expect that research and development expense will remain relatively stable in absolute dollars in the first quarter of 2012.